Too Too: Career

-In 2013, Too Too took took part in the 2013 Southeast Asian Games and 2013 Asian Indoor and Martial Arts Games in Incheon, South Korea winning the gold and bronze medal respectively.
+In 2013, Too Too took part in the 2013 Southeast Asian Games and 2013 Asian Indoor and Martial Arts Games in Incheon, South Korea winning the gold and bronze medal respectively.

-On May 12, 2013, Too Too faced former Golden belt champion Win Tun at Thuwunna Stadium.
+On 12 May 2013, Too Too faced former Golden belt champion Win Tun at Thuwunna Stadium.
 After landing a series of punches to the face and body, Too Too knocked out Win Tun in the third round.

-On November 27, 2016, Too Too faced Peruvian Muaythai fighter Mateo Celi at Thein Pyu Stadium winning the fight by KO.
+On 27 November 2016, Too Too faced Peruvian Muay Thai fighter Mateo Celi at Thein Pyu Stadium winning the fight by KO.

-On January 6, 2017, in Mandalay, Myanmar, Too Too faced world's ninth ranked Muaythai fighter Chanajon P.K.
+On 6 January 2017, in Mandalay, Myanmar, Too Too faced world's ninth ranked Muay Thai fighter Chanajon P.K.
 Saenchai from Saenchai's gym, which ended in a draw.

-Kunlun Fight

-In 2015, Too Too competed in a Lethwei superfight at Kunlun Fight 25 in Banska Bystrica, Slovakia.
+In 2015, Too Too competed in a Lethwei superfight at Kunlun Fight 25 in Banská Bystrica, Slovakia.
 He faced Igor Danis at 75 kg in the event organized in partnership with Kunlun Fight and the Slovakia Lethwei Association.
 The event was billed as the European Premiere of Lethwei marking the first Lethwei fights hosted in Europe.
 Too Too dominated the match and inflicted heavy damage to his opponent.
 The match was ruled a draw under Traditional rules.

-Monsoon Fighter

 In July 2015, Too Too faced American Muay Thai fighter Cyrus Washington in the Monsoon Fighter event at Thein Pyu Stadium in Yangon.
 The match went for seven rounds rather than the sport's typical five.
 Too Too retained his undefeated record.
 The fight ended in a draw, but said he did not want to fight for this long again.

-Versus Leduc

 In August 2016, Too Too faced Quebecer fighter Dave Leduc at the 1st Myanmar Lethwei World Championship.
 During the fight, Leduc locked Too Too in a clinch and administered multiple blows to the head with his elbows and knees.
 Despite Leduc dominating the fight, Too Too remained standing to last out the five rounds resulting in a draw according to traditional Lethwei rules, knockout only to win, which necessitated a knockout to have a winner.

-Lethwei in Japan

-On October 27, 2016, Too Too compete in Lethwei Grand Prix Japan 2016, inaugurating the first event held by the ILFJ.
-The event took place the at Korakuen Hall in Tokyo, Japan and Too Too faced another Lethwei legend in Soe Lin Oo.
-With no knockout after 5 rounds, the bout was declared a draw according to traditional Lethwei rules.
+On 27 October 2016, Too Too competed in Lethwei Grand Prix Japan 2016, inaugurating the first event held by the ILFJ.
+The event took place at the Korakuen Hall in Tokyo, Japan and Too Too faced another Lethwei legend in Soe Lin Oo.
+With no knockout after five rounds, the bout was declared a draw according to traditional Lethwei rules.

-World Lethwei Championship

 In 2017, Too Too signed an exclusive contract with World Lethwei Championship.
 Despite being both among the top ranked Lethwei fighters in Myanmar and both signed to the WLC, Tun Tun Min and Too Too have refused to fight each other due to their long-lasting friendship.